 Managing your pension

 It’s important to keep track of your pension and check how your savings are being invested.
 Consolidating your pensions into one will make this process easier and, if you choose PensionBee, you can manage your pension online 24/7.
-Plus, you’ll be assigned a personal BeeKeeper who is on hand to answer any queries you may have.
+Plus, you’ll be assigned a personal account manager, or BeeKeeper, who is on hand to answer any queries you may have.

 As always with investments, your capital is at risk.
 The value of your investment can go down as well as up, and you may get back less than you invest.
 This information should not be regarded as financial advice.